Do Backlogs Matter for Study Abroad?

 How many backlogs are allowed to study abroad?

 The minimum and maximum number of backlogs accepted by abroad universities varies with the study destination.
 It would be ideal to say that every country accepts backlogs to an extent.
-There are both lenient and strict regions in the world that may or may not accept a high number of backlogs respectively.
-The strict regions give high importance to the academic profiles of international students and consider their overall percentage strictly refusing to accept more than a limited number of backlogs.
+There are both lenient and strict regions in the world that may or may not accept a high number of backlogs, respectively.
+The strict regions give high importance to the academic profiles of international students and consider their overall percentage, strictly refusing to accept more than a limited number of backlogs.

 To what extent are backlogs accepted?

-Colleges that accept average candidates from across the world have some or the other selection criteria for their profile evaluation.
-Some colleges focus on your clear academic records where there is no scope for backlogs, while some select you on the basis of your recent scores in the standardised exams such as GMAT, GRE, IELTS, TOEFL, and PTE.
+Colleges that accept average candidates from across the world have some or other selection criteria for their profile evaluation.
+Some colleges focus on your clear academic records where there is no scope for backlogs, while some select you based on your recent scores in the standardised exams such as GMAT, GRE, IELTS, TOEFL, and PTE.
 Also, as discussed above, the subject in which you had a backlog also matters while applying to universities abroad.
 Other criteria for getting selected by these colleges are your curricular and non-curricular achievements.
 Let us discuss the countries and explore universities that accept backlogs.

 Which countries are strict towards backlogs?

 To categorise the global universities region-wise, it would be ideal to say that backlogs play a huge role in your profile evaluation of American, Canadian, or Australian Universities.
-Considering the fact that these are the most popular and cherishable regions for studying abroad, the universities in these countries demand the best profiles from across the globe.
+Considering the fact that these are the most popular and cherished regions for studying abroad, the universities in these countries demand the best profiles from across the globe.

-Is it possible to study in the USA with backlogs?
 How many backlogs are allowed in the USA?

 As most of us know, US universities give preference to candidates with zero backlogs, there is always a scope for students who can be selected with a maximum of 6 backlogs by some universities.
 In the case of 7-8 backlogs, the loophole is to score well in the GRE (somewhere from 315–325) to get selected by a few reputed US universities.
 For students who want to study in the USA with more than 8 backlogs, it is suggested to get some external help to find some of the fine institutes before making an application to save their time, effort and money.